How Much Debt Do I Need to File Chapter 7 Bankruptcy?

 • Utility bills

-• Judgements from debt collection agencies
+• Judgments from debt collection agencies

-• Judgements on credit card debt
+• Judgments on credit card debt

 • Any other unsecured debts